micro-api/micro-api/README.md

 }
 ```

-It may be helpful for the response to have a `Location` header, but it is not required since the response body may include a link to the created record.
+It may be helpful for the response to have a `Location` header, but it is not required since the response body may include a link to the created resource.

-## Updating Records
+## Updating Resources

-IDs **MUST** be specified in the payload per record to update, and `PATCH` requests can be made wherever the record exists (side-effect of this: IDs cannot be changed, only specified).
+IDs **MUST** be specified in the payload per resource to update, and `PATCH` requests can be made wherever the resource exists (corollary: IDs cannot be changed, only specified).

 ```http
 PATCH /people